momentumlearn/foundations-material/README.md

-# Code Foundations course material
+# ARCHIVED Code Foundations course material

+**Note:** This repository represents a legacy version and is read-only.

 ## TLDR